Mixed-member proportional representation: Other names

 The seat linkage compensatory mixed system, often referred to as MMP originates in Germany.
-(It was later adopted with modifications under the name of MMP in New Zealand.)
-In Germany, it was differentiated from a different compensatory mixed system by always being known as personalized proportional representation (PPR) (personalisiertes Verhältniswahlrecht).
+It was later adopted with modifications under the name of MMP in New Zealand.
+In Germany, it was differentiated from a different compensatory mixed system at the time by always being known as personalized proportional representation (PPR) (personalisiertes Verhältniswahlrecht).

 Since the variants used in Germany almost always produce very proportional results, the proportionality is emphasized over the mixed nature of the electoral system, and it is essentially considered a localized or personalized form of PR, used instead of conventional open-list systems.
-Germany's new modified federal election system does not allow overhang seats at all (such seats are re-allocated to other parties), therefore not all local districts are guaranteed to elect the plurality winner.
+Germany's modified federal election system from 2025 does not allow overhang seats at all (such seats are re-allocated to other parties), therefore not all local districts are guaranteed to elect the plurality winner.
 In German, this localized list system now shares the name of PPR with the mixed systems still used in the federal states of Germany that are referred to as MMP in English.
 In English, due to this change, the system is no longer considered to be MMP in the sense of a mixed member system combining proportional and district-level first-past-the-post voting, but it is seen as a personalized/localized version of PR.
 As it retains the individual candidate vote in a clearly distinct fashion from open-list systems, it may still be considered mixed-member proportional in the sense of a proportional system having two kinds of elected members: some (may be) elected by personal (candidate) votes, some elected by (closed list) party votes.